 ALSO READSupreme Court to decide whether to refer Sabarimala issue to larger bench If they don't want compromise, court shall resolve Ram Temple issue: BJP Supreme Court gets 5 more judges M J Antony: Spring cleaning in the Supreme Court Muslims agreed to construction of Ram temple on Babri site: ex-VHP chief

+With the Supreme Court being told that the vault 'B' of the historic Sree Padmanabhaswamy temple, one of the richest shrines in the country, should be opened, a debate has taken flight in Kerala over the matter.
 While a member of the erstwhile Travancore royal family, Ashwati Thirunal Gowri Lakshmi Bayi, said they were against the opening of the vault 'B' as it was "against the god's will", another member, Aditya Varma, today said the family would not blindly oppose it.
 Gowri Lakshmi Bayi maintained that the vault had never been opened and only its ante-chamber had been opened earlier.
 Varma though said the decision of the Thantri (the head priest) on the matter was final.
 "The final word rests with the Thantri.

 (Only the headline and picture of this report may have been reworked by the Business Standard staff; the rest of the content is auto-generated from a syndicated feed.)